Did Cardi B Drop A New Diss Track After The VMAs?

 Now, some fans are speculating that the most major thing to happen to Cardi on the night of the VMAs actually occurred after the show was over.
 Did Cardi B really drop a secret diss track during the after party?

 According to Cardi herself, the answer is a resounding "nope."
-So let's unpack where rumours of this alleged track first came from.
+So let's unpack where rumors of this alleged track first came from.

 Advertisement